 Assuming other variables are equal, buyers prefer firms with high SDE over low SDE.
 Two single-owner firms in the same city might both have $500,000 in annual collected billings.
 One is managed well, producing an annual cash-basis SDE to the owner of $250,000, while the other is poorly managed and only produces $50,000 SDE.
 Which practice would you prefer to buy?

-An extremely well managed accounting practice for sale with a high SDE should be valued at more than 100 percent of its annual billings.
+Never sell your accounting practice without consulting an experienced CPA broker who understands advanced valuation methodologies.
 There is very high demand from buyers for such profitable businesses.
 Accounting Broker Acquisition Group has sold many accounting practices for 150% or more of annual billings, and even as high as 200% for extremely profitable and desirable firms.
 CPA practice owners with high SDE should consider using SDE as the primary valuation methodology to achieve the highest possible asking price.

 But what about CPA practice owners with low SDE?
 If possible, raise your SDE before you start the process of selling your CPA practice.
 We have talked to owners with low SDE accounting firms for sale and advised them to raise fees, cut costs, enhance the bottom line and call us in a few years.
 After taking our advice and implementing changes to improve profitability, within a few years we were able to sell their CPA practices for more than they ever thought possible, with high levels of cash at closing.